MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/private-link.md

   nslookup dp.kubernetesconfiguration.azure.com
   ```

-* If you are having trouble onboarding your Kubernetes cluster, confirm that you’ve added the Microsoft Entra ID, Azure Resource Manager, AzureFrontDoor.FirstParty and Microsoft Container Registry service tags to your local network firewall.
+* For trouble onboarding your Kubernetes cluster, confirm that you added the Microsoft Entra ID, Azure Resource Manager, AzureFrontDoor.FirstParty and Microsoft Container Registry service tags to your local network firewall.

 ## Next steps